christianpflugradt/Passbird/README.md

 ### General Usage

-Passbird updates the physical Password Tree (file) immediately after every action.
+Passbird immediately updates the password database (Password Tree file) after every action.
+Below are some example commands using the email EggId:

-Some example inputs and what they do:

-`ggitlab` copies the Password for Egg with EggId gitlab to clipboard
+`gemail` copies the password for the Egg identified by email to the clipboard.

-`sgitlab` sets a random Password for Egg with EggId gitlab - by default a string of length 20 with digits, lowercase and uppercase letters and special characters; if the EggId is already in use, the existing Password will be overwritten
+`semail` sets a random password for the Egg identified by email.
+By default, the password is 20 characters long and includes digits, lowercase and uppercase letters, and special characters.
+If the EggId already exists, the existing password will be replaced.

-`vgitlab` prints the Password for Egg with EggId gitlab to the terminal (standard out stream)
+`vemail` displays the password for the Egg identified by email in the terminal (standard output).

-`dgitlab` deletes Egg with EggId gitlab including its associated Password
+`demail` deletes the Egg identified by email, including its associated password.

-`cgitlab` prompts for a custom Password to be input by the user; the input will be hidden by default.
-Choose this command if you need a Password for a system that does not support standard Passwords generated by Passbird.
-You don't need to confirm your input, so I advise you to confirm right away that you've input the Password you intended to.
+`cemail` prompts you to input a custom password for the Egg identified by email.
+The input is hidden by default.
+Use this command if the system you’re storing the password for does not support Passbird’s standard password format.
+Be sure to verify your input immediately, as it is not confirmed.

-`rgitlab` prompts for a new EggId that replaces the previous EggId gitlab - the new EggId must not yet exist
+`remail` prompts you to rename the Egg identified by email.
+The new EggId must be unique (not already in use).

-`e` exports all Eggs to a file `passbird-export.json` in the directory passed on program start
+`e` exports all Eggs to a file named `passbird-export.json` in the directory specified during program start.

-`i` imports all Eggs from a file `passbird-export.json` expected in the directory passed on program start.
+`i` imports all Eggs from a `passbird-export.json` file located in the directory specified during program start.

 ### Nests

-Nests are an advanced feature of Passbird.
-Think of it as categories for your Passwords.
-You may have a Nest for online shopping and another for social networks, or one for personal and another for work related stuff.
-Nest related help is available by pressing `n` and then enter:
+Nests are an advanced feature in Passbird, allowing you to organize passwords into categories.
+For example, you might create one Nest for online shopping, another for social networks, or separate Nests for personal and work-related accounts.
+To access Nest-specific help, press n followed by Enter.

     n (view) prints current Nest, available Nests and Nest commands n0 (switch to default) switches to the default Nest